simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

         virsh save $GUEST $GUEST.state
     done
     ```

-4. Mark the scripts as executable: `sudo chmod 555 /root/save.sh /root/restore.sh`
+**Make sure to modify the `cd` command to fit your wanted save-state-location!**

-### Install the startup vm service ###
+### Install the vmfreezer service ###
 1. Add the `vmfreezer.service` file to `/etc/systemd/system`
 2. Add the `save.sh` file to `/root`
 3. Add the `restore.sh` file to `/root`
 4. Set permissons for them `sudo chmod 500 /root/save.sh /root/restore.sh`
-5. DON'T FORGET to modify the scripts to use the correct path to save and restore the vms!
+5. ↑ DON'T FORGET to modify the scripts to use the correct path to save and restore the vms!
 6. Enable the new service with `sudo systemctl enable vmfreezer`

 ## Set static IPs for the VMs ##